Ordinances and Regulations for Wood-Burning Appliances

 Southwest Clean Air Agency, WA (Clark, Cowlitz, Lewis, Skamania and Wahkiakum counties) - During periods of stagnant air or temperature inversions, the SWCAA may issue burn bans.
 A Stage 1 Burn Ban prohibits the use of all fireplaces and uncertified wood stoves and inserts.
 Uncertified units are typically older than 1990 and lack a certification label on the back of the unit.
 All outdoor burning is also prohibited.
 A Stage 2 Burn Ban prohibits all wood heating, including certified units.
 All outdoor burning is also prohibited.

-Yolo-Solano AQMD Exithas initiated "Don't Light Tonight," a voluntary program that encourages residents not to use wood stoves and fireplaces when air pollution approaches unhealthy levels.
+Yolo-Solano AQMD has initiated "Don't Light Tonight," a voluntary program that encourages residents not to use wood stoves and fireplaces when air pollution approaches unhealthy levels.
 The district also encourages cleaner burning techniques and switching to cleaner burning technology.

-The Federal Air Rules for Reservations (or FARR (2pp, 45K)) apply within exterior boundaries of 39 Indian Reservations in Idaho, Oregon and Washington to ensure that reservation residents have air-quality protection similar to that outside reservations.
+EPA Region 10 (Alaska, Idaho, Oregon, Washington, and 271 Native Tribes) - The Federal Air Rules for Reservations (FARR) apply within exterior boundaries of 39 Indian Reservations in Idaho, Oregon and Washington to ensure that reservation residents have air-quality protection similar to that outside reservations.
 During an air stagnation advisory or alert, EPA R10 will request air-pollution sources to take voluntary actions to reduce their emissions.
 People should not use wood stoves or fireplaces unless they provide their only source of heat.
 Except for cultural and traditional fires, open burning is banned during an air stagnation advisory, alert, warning, or emergency.